Capgemini/Apollo/docs/getting-started-guides/openstack.md

 All variables following pattern "APOLLO_" will be available for Apollo in ansible.

-For a full list of default config options for Openstack/Rackspace see `bootstrap/openstack/config-default.sh`
+Certain default config options for Openstack/Rackspace can be found in `bootstrap/openstack/config-default.sh`

 As a minimum you will need to set these environment variables, as they are initially unset in Terraform (using the defaults for the rest should work out of the box for Rackspace / London region) -